11Can my spouse or partner get a work permit too?

 Can my spouse or partner get a work permit too?

-The rule for the three IEC work permit categories (Working Holiday, Young Professionals and International Co-op—Internship) is simple—each applicant must submit a profile in an IEC pool and applications are assessed separately.
+The rule for all IEC work permit categories (Working Holiday, Young Professionals and International Co-op—Internship) is simple—each applicant must submit a profile to an IEC pool and applications are assessed separately.

 Basically, your spouse or common-law partner will NOT automatically get a work permit under IEC to come with you.